-This seems like the right week for all of us at Exhale Sinus and Facial Pain to tell you how grateful we are for your support and the trust you’ve shown us as we work through your medical issues.
+This seems like the right week for all of us at Exhale Sinus, TMJ, Headache & Sleep to tell you how grateful we are for your support and the trust you’ve shown us as we work through your medical issues.
 We love our patients and hope it shows with the care we offer.

 As a thank you, we want to offer a bit of “kitchen table wisdom” to help you get through this holiday season.
 This will not be an article about how to manage the ongoing COVID crisis and tips for gathering safely with family.
 Instead we want to help you negotiate some of the issues that come from too much food and too much fun!

 Tip #1…This is a great time to start working with ginger tea.
 Ginger is a go to remedy for anything that has to do with your tummy.
 Whether it is moving too fast, is way too full, or just feeling sluggish, ginger tea helps.
 At almost any grocery store you can find ginger tea in the tea section.
 It is made from dried ginger and is a just add hot water remedy.
 Sometimes dried ginger can be a little hot in its nature.
 If your tummy grumbles from the dried ginger, try instead, adding a few slices of fresh ginger, from a ginger root found in the grocery store produce section, to your hot water.
 Fresh ginger tea still promotes digestive harmony but isn’t quite as hot and spicy.
 Ginger is also a go to remedy if you get a stuffy nose after eating.
 Consider pouring yourself a mug full of tea.
 Deeply inhale the aroma through your nose, let your throat fill, then exhale through your mouth.
 This way the essence of the ginger fills your nose, and throat.
 Follow this breath with a big drink of tea to treat the lower part of your throat.
 You get two for one relief as your nose opens and your stomach is soothed.